-In addition to representing businesses and business leaders, Mr. Lion serves as Chair-Elect of the Business Law Section of the American Bar Association, representing its 55,000 members on cutting edge business issues.
-Prior to becoming Chair-Elect, as Vice-Chair, Mr. Lion served as editor-in-chief of Volume 68 of The Business Lawyer, the highly regarded journal of the Section.
-Previously, he served as Secretary of the Section (2011-2012) and served as co-editor-in-chief of the Section's online monthly magazine.
+In addition to representing businesses and business leaders, Mr. Lion serves as the Immediate Past Chair of the Business Law Section of the American Bar Association, representing its 50,000 members on cutting edge business issues.
+Prior to becoming Immediate Past Chair, Mr. Lion served as Chair of the Section and held other officer positions, including Vice-Chair, where he served as editor-in-chief of Volume 68 of The Business Lawyer, the highly regarded journal of the Section, and Secretary of the Section (2011-2012), where he served as co-editor-in-chief of the Section's online monthly magazine.
 He is the Past Chair of the Venture Capital & Private Equity Committee of the Section.

 Mr. Lion’s clients include: